 - Dumbbell Snatch Sets, Reps, and Programming Recommendations

-The back should remain flat, with the shins nearly vertical.
-Once you are set, grasp the dumbbell and straighten the arm.
+Form Tip: The back should remain flat, with the shins nearly vertical.
+Once set, grasp the dumbbell and straighten the arm.

 Increased Muscle Balance and Coordination

-LIke the kettlebell, the dumbbell allows lifters to perform longer (time duration) sets and complexes (yes, the barbell can be effective at this as well).
-The dumbbell snatch, when done in a cyclical motion, can be performed for longer durations, and often seamlessly transitioned into other dumbbell exercise like windmills, presses, goblet squats, swings, etc; further increasing metabolic demands.
+Like the kettlebell, the dumbbell allows lifters to perform longer (time duration) sets and complexes (yes, the barbell can be effective at this as well).
+When done in a cyclical motion, the dumbbell snatch can be performed for longer durations and often seamlessly transitioned into other dumbbell exercises like windmills, presses, goblet squats swings, etc.; further increasing metabolic demands.